mindy-tran/bio399-CompBio/README.md

 # Bio399: Computational Genetics
-Course materials for Spring 2021 term of Computational Genetics.
+Course materials for Spring 2023 term of Computational Genetics.
 Because of the auspicious timing of our class we have decided to focus on applying our developing computer programming chops to studying COVID and the evolution of the virus that causes the disease SARS-CoV-2.

+Mindy: my homework solutions are in the problem-sets folder

 # How to keep your class material up to date on the server
 Generally you will want to keep the your copy of the class